Stop! Your Lease Extension in Felixstowe Could Be FREE

 Increase your lease and increase your Felixstowe property value

-It is generally accepted that a property with more than 100 years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an additional 90 years added to any lease with more than 30 years remaining, the residence will be equivalent in value to a freehold for decades to come.
+It is generally considered that a property with in excess of one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an additional 90 years added to any lease with more than 45 years left, the property will be equivalent in value to a freehold for many years ahead.

 Lender Requirement